 The physical centers of Judaism are the synagogue and the home.
 A synagogue provides a public home to gather, study, and worship.
 It is a beacon to Jews looking to join with others or simply for a place of worship.
 Congregation Kol Shalom purchased a beautiful new home in 2005.
 These buildings, consisting of a spacious, light-filled sanctuary and a separate religious school building, are surrounded by gardens and trees, which encourage members and visitors to linger and enjoy the beauty of our natural environment.

 Kol Shalom feels strongly about the mission of tikkun olam, and members engage in a variety of projects to support our community and the world.
 Recent projects have included support for Helpline House, cooking for Super Supper dinners, and providing meals and warm clothing to people experiencing homelessness in Seattle.
 Our school children also learn the value of tzedakah.

 Our own community relies on its membership to make it run.
 We have a very small staff, which includes our Rabbi, Religious School Director and Temple Administrator.
 Therefore, most functions are performed by volunteers.
 The community is led by a hard-working Board of Directors who rely on the efforts of various committees.
 No matter what your interests, we welcome your involvement!

-Congregation Kol Shalom welcomes all who are interested in Reform Judaism to join our community.
-Our diverse membership includes older couples whose children are grown, younger couples who are just starting their families, many families with school-age children, widows and widowers, single parents, single adults, long-time residents of the Northwest, newcomers to the area and interfaith couples.
+Congregation Kol Shalom welcomes all who are interested in Judaism to join our community.
+Our diverse membership has many kinds of Jewish denomination backgrounds and includes older couples whose children are grown, younger couples who are just starting their families, many families with school-age children, widows and widowers, single parents, single adults, long-time residents of the Northwest, newcomers to the area and interfaith couples.